California pear sawfly (Pristiphora abbreviata)

 Pear slug (Caliroa cerasi)

 Pest description and damage Pear slug is a European insect now found in most areas of the U.S. It attacks both pear and cherry and also is found on mountain ash, hawthorn, and ornamental Prunus.
-The adult is a glossy black fly-like insect, about 0.2 inch long.
+The adult is a glossy black fly-like insect, about 0.2 inch in length.
 The larva initially resembles a small tadpole due to the olive-green slime that covers the body, and the head being wider than the rest of the body.
 Mature larvae are 0.375 inch long and orange-yellow.
 Larvae feed on the upper surface of leaves, skeletonizing them.
 Heavy feeding causes leaf drop, with reduction in vigor and yield, particularly on young trees.
-The pear sawfly is green in color, caterpillar-like and feeds along the leaf edges and may be difficult to detect.
+The pear sawfly is green in color, caterpillar-like, feeds along the leaf edges, and may be difficult to detect.

 For biology, life history, monitoring and management

 Pear (Pyrus)-Pear sawfly (pear slug)

 See Table 2 in: